 These results represent one of the most comprehensive summaries of the lives and health of nursing students to date.
 Prevalence of most health conditions measured at baseline in the NEWS cohort was comparable-and sometimes better-than the U.S. population.
 The prevalence of moderate-to-severe depression in the cohort was comparable to the prevalence (26%) among North American nursing students estimated via meta-analysis (Tung, Lo, Ho, & Tam, 2018) and might be partially explained by the fact that our cohort is predominately young, Hispanic, and female.
-Evidence shows that females (World Health Organization, 2012), Hispanics (Shattell, Smith, Quinlan-Colwell, & Villalba, 2008), and college students (Buchanan, 2012) are particularly susceptible to depression.
+Evidence shows that females (WHO, 2012), Hispanics (Shattell, Smith, Quinlan-Colwell, & Villalba, 2008), and college students (Buchanan, 2012) are particularly susceptible to depression.
+NEWS participants also reported fewer lifetime stressors than students from all other majors at the same university and approximately half as many lifetime stressors-with approximately half the total severity-as was recently reported in a nationwide assessment of adults who completed the STRAIN (Slavich & Shields, 2018).